-Grades -All students must ordinarily take all quizzes, labs, final exam and submit the class practical in order to be eligible for a Q/ISP, Q/IAP, Q/SSE, or Q/WP credential unless granted an exception in writing by the President.
+Grades -All students must ordinarily take all quizzes, labs, final exam and submit the class practicum in order to be eligible for a Q/ISP, Q/IAP, Q/SSE, or Q/WP credential unless granted an exception in writing by the President.
 Books - No books are required for this course.
 However, you may want to supplement your preparation for or review of some lectures with self-assigned readings relevant to those lectures' content from either of the books below.

-Q/CDA Qualified/ Cyber Defense Analyst Certificate Program of Mastery
+Q/CDA Qualified/ Cyber Defense Analyst Certificate Program of Mastery CompTIA CySA+ CYBERSECURITY ANALYST CERTIFICATION TRAINING